GrossfieldLab/loos/INSTALL.md

 scons install
 ```

 This defaults to putting LOOS in /opt, but you can choose a different location either by setting the PREFIX variable, either on the command line or in custom.py.
+However, this is not necessary -- you can just as easily work out of the LOOS source tree, by sourcing `setup.sh` or `setup.csh`, found in the top level directory.

 ### Documentation